Chicago bars, Lakefront Trail allowed to reopen with safety restrictions city announces; Millennium Park reopened Monday

 RELATED: Chicago salons, restaurants with outdoor dining reopen as city moves into Phase 3

-Chicago moved into phase three of its "Protecting Chicago" reopening framework on June 3, but the City is emphasizing that cautiously reopening still requires strict physical distancing even though it allows for some industries to reopen.
-All residents must continue to abide by important guidance in phase three, including: physically distancing and wearing a face covering; limiting non-business, social gatherings to 10 or fewer persons; staying at home if you feel ill or have come into contact with someone with COVID-19; and getting tested if you have symptoms.
+Chicago moved into phase three of its "Protecting Chicago" reopening June 3, but city officials emphasized that cautiously reopening still requires strict physical distancing and wearing a face covering.
+Resident also must continue to limit social gatherings to 10 or fewer people and staying at home if you feel ill or have come into contact with someone with COVID-19.
+The city strongly encourages getting tested if you have symptoms or have had contact with someone known to have COVID-19.

 "We're all excited to start the process of reopening our city but we need to do this cautiously and continue to follow all the guidance," said CDPH Commissioner Allison Arwady, M.D.
 "Other cities and states that re-opened earlier are seeing rising case rates.
 We've made so much progress, we'd all hate to see that happen here in Chicago."